Judge Steve Rosen

 You may submit hard copy working copies by delivery to the Judge’s Mailroom on the second floor of the King County Courthouse in Seattle, Room C-203, marked ATTN: Judge Rosen.
 In the alternative, you may submit working copies via the E-Working Copies service via the Clerk’s Office and they will print and deliver the working copies to this court.
 There is a fee associated with the E-Working Copies service.

 Parties must comply with all the requirements of KCLR 7 when setting motions without oral argument.
 All non-dispositive motions will be considered by the Court without oral argument unless a party requests oral argument and the Court deems oral argument to be necessary.
 If you wish to request oral argument, please so indicate on the front page of your motion or opposition.
 Judge Rosen will consider the request when he reviews the motion on the date noted for hearing without oral argument.
 If at that time the Court decides to hear oral argument, the bailiff will contact the parties regarding scheduling.
 If the Court does not grant oral argument, you will receive a courtesy copy of the Court’s order on the non-dispositive motion once the court enters a ruling.

-Any email request for a dispositive motion hearing must include the following:
+Any email request for a motion with oral argument hearing must include the following:

 Case name and cause number

 Names, phone numbers and email addresses of all counsel or pro se party, if known